HCL-TECH-SOFTWARE/domino-notebook-ntf/docs/index.md

 Templatename | Std12Notebook
 Template version | 12.0.2
-Signed by | Open Source Template/Domino Development Optimized for | Notes Client & Web
+Signed by | Open Source Template/Domino Development Optimized for | Notes Client

 ## Creating a Notebook entry
 A Notebook entry  is the default document in your Notebook application.
 Click New to create a new Notebook entry.